vatpac-technology/sops/docs/aerodromes/classc/Sydney.md

     ...
     **SY SMC:** "VOZ543, Sydney Ground, pushback approved."

+!!! note
     If a delay is required prior to transferring an aircraft to SMC, provide an estimated delay value to the pilot.

 !!! example
     **VOZ543:** "Sydney Coordinator, VOZ543, bay 33, request pushback"